judasgutenberg/twiboot_for_arduino/README.md

 ## Operation ##
 twiboot is installed in the bootloader section and executed directly after reset (BOOTRST fuse is programmed).
+Normally control is immediately handed to the sketch (application).
+But if a magic value is found in the two bytes starting at EEPROM location 510 (decimal), then the bootloader waits to receive bytes to flash from the master.
+Eventually this will timeout if no such data is forthcoming and control will be handed back to the sketch.

 For MCUs without bootloader section see [Virtual bootloader section](#virtual-bootloader-section) below.

 While running, twiboot configures the TWI/USI peripheral as slave device and waits for valid protocol messages